edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-03-24-in-person-training-to-elearning-transition.md

 You don’t necessarily need to develop eLearning whole cloth, though.
 Although it is possible to transition to eLearning totally in-house, many companies opt to [co-develop with a partner](/co-development-services/) in employee training.
 Some companies choose to outsource this entirely.
 [EdgePoint Learning](https://www.edgepointlearning.com/), for example, has worked with a [variety of businesses](/about/#case-studies) both small and large to convert their instructor-led training to eLearning (or develop entirely new trainings).

-Partnering with a professional can make your roll-out seamless and frees up other resources within your company.
+>Partnering with a professional can make your roll-out seamless and frees up other resources within your company.
-{: .fancy-text }

 ## 8. Assess what worked, and what didn't